spin-itn/spin-itn.github.io/docs/training.md

 applications in the fields of natural hazards at national observatories, exploration seismics, engineering and beyond?
 How can SPIN research influence natural hazard policy?
-Goal: develop a new set of best practices for hazard monitoring strategies, based on SPIN research results.
+**Goal**: develop a new set of best practices for hazard monitoring strategies, based on SPIN research results.

-## Convene SPIN session and presentation at International Conference: General Assembly of the European Geoscience Union - EGU
+## Convene SPIN session and presentation at International Conference